Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: Neural Networks as Enablers of IoBNT Networks

 \subsubsection{Illustrative Code Example for Symbol Detection}

 This section demonstrates the performance of the sliding \ac{BiRNN} architecture using samples from the experimental testbed illustrated in \Cref{fig_testbed_sprayer}.
 The testbed sets a communication link over the distance of $\SI{1}{\meter}$ between the emitter sprayer and the receiver sensor.
 Using ethanol molecules as carriers, \ac{OOK} emissions are performed with binary pulses of $T_b=\SI{4}{\second}$ duration each; see further details in \cite[Sec.
 II]{hofmann2022testbed}.
-We use the recorded received pulse as the expected sequence for the emissions of ones, and we modeled the randomness of the received sequence with the Poisson channel model; see \cite[Eq.
+We use the recorded received pulse as the expected sequence for the emission of ones, and we model the randomness of the received sequence using the Poisson channel model; see \cite[Eq.
 (87)] {jamali2019channel}.
-Besides, we programmatically added noise molecules of concentration $\SI{10}{\milli\gram\per\liter}$ yielding an $\mathrm{SNR}$ of $\SI{27.5}{\decibel}$.
-At the receiver, the observed sequence of pulses is sampled using the synchronization signal, which is assumed to be known.\footnote{The dataset for the sequence of pulses is accessible in \cite{hofmann2023dataset_macroscale}.}
+Besides, we manually (in the code) added synthetic noise molecules of concentration $\SI{10}{\milli\gram\per\liter}$, yielding an $\mathrm{SNR}$ of $\SI{27.5}{\decibel}$.
+At the receiver, the observed pulse sequence is sampled with the synchronization signal, which is assumed to be known.

-Due to channel memory, consecutive emissions result in \ac{ISI}, which hinders the use of low-complexity schemes, such as the threshold decoder.
+Due to the channel memory, consecutive emissions cause \ac{ISI}, hindering the use of low-complexity schemes, such as the threshold decoder.
 For the decoder, we train the sliding \ac{BiRNN} scheme reported in~\cite{farsad2018sliding,farsad2018neural} as a sequence detector.
-With the measured pulse duration from the experimental testbed ($\SI{28.6}{\second}$ in total), we evaluate the channel memory as $L=\lfloor\frac{\SI{28.6}{\second}}{T_b}\rfloor=7$, which also defines the number of hidden states of the \ac{BiRNN} model.\footnote{The number of hidden states in the \ac{BiRNN} corresponds with the amount of information to be retained; which in this case is not larger than the channel memory.} For training, we use the Adam algorithm \cite{kingma2014adam} with a learning rate of \num{e-3}, along with \num{10} epochs of a batch size of \num{10}, and with the emission of \num{e5} bits.
+With the measured pulse duration from the experimental testbed ($\SI{28.6}{\second}$ in total), we evaluate the channel memory as $L=\lfloor\frac{\SI{28.6}{\second}}{T_b}\rfloor=7$, which also defines the number of hidden states of the \ac{BiRNN} model.
+For training, we use the {Adam} algorithm \cite{kingma2014adam} with a learning rate of \num{e-3}, \num{10} epochs, a batch size of~\num{10} units, and an emission of \num{e5} bits.